Darling River System

 - Firth Leg: Murray River

 - Blog 23 May - 10 June 2021, Wentworth to the ocean

 |Darling River||NSW||1,545 km|

 GeoScience gave a length of 1,195 km for the Condamine/Balonne/Culgoa Rivers and 3,672 km for the complete system using 250K maps, well short of individual river lengths from Wikipedia that in turn was significantly shorter than actual measurements off the satellite images.

 The most common starting point for people paddling just the Darling River is at Brewarrina on the Barwon River.
 Brewarrina is ~122 km upstream from the Culgoa River confluence that marks the official start of the Darling River.
 It is a 205 km leg between Brewarrina and Bourke.

 Guides, Resources and References

 General Overview and Location Guides

 Refer to the Murray River Gear Section for a discussion about kayaking and camping gear.

 I would look at a creek boat (high flow) or packraft for the upper gorge.
-The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis (take a repair kit).
-Smaller boat is recommended.
-It appears to open up below Warwick, and I'm considering taking a 5.2 m sea kayak.
-That was what I used for the Balonne and Culgoa sections.
-The Darling is best done in a sea kayak, a glass boat on high flows should be ok.
+The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis.
+A shorter length boat would be easier to handle in the narrow creek.
+A tested repair kit is vital for an inflatable.

 Information to ensure an enjoyable and successful trip.